main-branch/simplecov-rspec/README.md

 If you want to contribute or experiment with the gem, follow these steps to set up your development environment:

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `rake` to run linting, tests, etc. just like the CI build.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To